NativeScript/docs-v7/core-concepts/architecture-angular.md

 * `[text]="message"` - *binds* the `text` property of the `Label` to the `message` property of the component.
 Whenever the message is updated the label will be updated as well.
 This kind of binding is called “one-way binding” - the data flows in one direction from the component to the view.
 * `(tap)="onTap()"` - means that when the button is tapped the `onTap` method in the component should be called.
 This kind of binding is called “event binding” - here the data flows from the view to the component.
-* `[(ngModel)]="mesage"` - This is an example of “two-way-binding”.
+* `[(ngModel)]="message"` - This is an example of “two-way-binding”.
 When the user types something in the `TextField` - the `message` property of the component will be changed and vice versa - if your code changes the `message` property - the UI will be updated.
 Data flows in both directions, thus the name.

 This topic is covered in depth in the [data binding article]({% slug data-binding %}).